Torana: East and Southeast Asia

 Many places that were part of the Greater India and Indosphere were Indianised, as great deal of cultural exchange with India took place in ancient times, examples of cultural and religious practices influenced by the Indian practices include Thai, Chinese, Korean, Japanese and other South Asian, East Asian and Southeast Asian cultures.
 For example, Benzaiten is a Japanese name for the Hindu goddess Saraswati, and the ancient Siddhaṃ script, which disappeared from India by 1200 CE, is still written by monks in Japan.

 Ancient Indian torna sacred gateway architecture has influenced gateway architecture across Asia specially where Buddhism was transmitted from India; Chinese paifang gateways Japanese torii gateways, Korean hongsalmun gateway, and Sao Ching Cha in Thailand have been derived from the Indian torana.
 The functions of all are similar, but they generally differ based on their respective architectural styles.

 Torana Gate, Malaysia, a torana gateway) in Brickfields in Kuala Lumpur, is a gift from the Government of India to Malaysia, construction of which in design identical to the Sanchi Stupa was completed in 2015.

 Torii in Japan

 The torii, a gateway erected on the approach to every Shinto shrine, was derived from the Indian torana.
 According to several scholars, the vast evidence shows how the torii, both etymologically and architecturally, were originally derived from the torana, a free-standing sacred ceremonial gateway which marks the entrance of a sacred enclosure, such as Hindu-Buddhist temple or shrine, or city.

-Hongsalmun gateways in Korea
+Hongsalmun gateways and Iljumun gates in Korea

 The hongsalmun is a gate for entering a sacred place in Korea.
 It is arranged by two round poles set vertically and two transverse bars.
 It has no roof and door-gate, and placed on the middle top gate is a symbol of the trisula and the taegeuk image.
 Hongsalmun are usually erected to indicate Korean Confucian sites, such as shrines, tombs, and academies such as hyanggyo and seowon.